droman7/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+# WTWR (What to Wear?): Back End Project Overview & Technologies
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+This project, developed during Sprint 12, focuses on building the backend server for the WTWR (What to Wear?) application.
+The goal is to enable data handling and user interaction through a RESTful API.

+We implemented standard HTTP methods — GET, POST, PUT, DELETE — to retrieve, create, update, and delete resources.
+These actions are handled through an API built with Express.js and powered by Node.js, allowing efficient communication between the client and server.

+MongoDB was used as the database, with Mongoose managing schemas and interactions.
+We also integrated middleware for user simulation, request parsing, and testing support.